Connecting To The Internet Using PPP connection

-A pppd connection is probably the most controllable method of connecting to the internet via the modem, there are various methods of achieving this (ideally using a pppd wrapper script) however for the sake of this demonstration we will use bundled command line utility called wvdial which does all the heavy lifting for us.
+A pppd connection is probably the most controllable method of connecting to the internet via the modem, there are various methods of achieving this (ideally using a pppd wrapper script -- see link at bottom for example) however for the sake of this demonstration we will use bundled command line utility called wvdial which does all the heavy lifting for us.

-The default MyPi disk image has this already installed and configured by default, installing this into the stock OS requires some fiddling as the wvdial's post-install sequence hangs when trying to probe serial ports looking for modems (this can be avoided by installing a sample wvdial.conf file into the /etc directory before installing it)
+The default demo OS image has wvdial already installed and configured by default, installing this into the stock OS requires some fiddling as the wvdial's post-install sequence usually hangs when trying to probe serial ports looking for modems (this can be avoided by installing a sample wvdial.conf file into the /etc directory before installing it)

 The key files to configure wvdial are :